abdorizak/Learn-Swift-Programming-Language/Conditional Statements/Conditional-Statements.md

 let min = a < b ? a : b
 let max = a > b ? a : b
 ```

+In the first example, the condition is a < b.
+If this is true, the result assigned back to min will be the value of a; if it’s false, the result will be the value of b.

+I’m sure you’ll agree that’s much simpler!
+This is a useful operator that you’ll find yourself using regularly.

+`Note`: Because finding the greater or smaller of two numbers is such a common operation, the Swift standard library provides two functions for this purpose: max and min.
+If you were paying attention earlier in the book, then you’ll recall you’ve already seen these

 - Guard Statement
   also swift has guard statement is shorthand syntax is similar to if statement for example: